collindching/collinching.github.io/_pages/thoughts.md

 - Know and accept yourself
 - Give your best
+- Assume nothing
-- Be thorough; avoid wishful thinking
+- Resist wishful thinking
-- Break rules if it helps you achieve your goal
+- Break rules to reach your goals
 - Do not take things personally

 ## Perseverance